myabc/roller-recaptcha/README.markdown

 > Copyright 2008 Alex Coles.

-A copy of the License may be found in the APACHE-LICENSE-2.0 file.
+A copy of the License may be found in the accompanying APACHE-LICENSE-2.0 file.

-Additionally, this plugin bundles [ReCaptcha Java Library][http://tanesha.net/projects/recaptcha4j/], from Tanesha Networks.
+This plugin bundles the [ReCaptcha Java Library](http://tanesha.net/projects/recaptcha4j/), from Tanesha Networks.

 Installation